krasenslavov/formajs/README.md

 ### [Build your form](https://formajs.com/index.html#structure)

-There are couple structure rules you need to follow when building your forms.
+There are a few structure rules you need to follow when building your forms.

-First add the `forma` class to you form tag.
+1. First add the `forma` class attribute to your target form tag.

-Then each form element must be structured as an example below, where `<span>` holds the label, description and notifications and `<div class="fieldset">` all your form elements.
+2. Next each form element must be structured as an example below, where `<span>` holds the text and `<div class="fieldset">...</div>` your form elements.

 ```html
 <form class="forma">